awsdocs/amazon-athena-user-guide/doc_source/types-of-updates.md

 Adding columns is one of the most frequent schema changes\.
 For example, you may add a new column to enrich the table with new data\.
 Or, you may add a new column if the source for an existing column has changed, and keep the previous version of this column, to adjust applications that depend on them\.

 To add columns at the beginning or in the middle of the table, and continue running queries against existing tables, use AVRO, JSON, and Parquet and ORC if their SerDe property is set to read by name\.
-For information, see [Index Access in ORC and Parquet](handling-schema-updates-chapter.md#index-access)\.
+For information, see [Index access in ORC and parquet](handling-schema-updates-chapter.md#index-access)\.

 Do not add columns at the beginning or in the middle of the table in CSV and TSV, as these formats depend on ordering\.
 Adding a column in such cases will lead to schema mismatch errors when the schema of partitions changes\.